omarY23/DataStructures-Algo/README.md

 # DataStructures-Algo

-Algorithms and questions based on data structures like binary tree, stack, queue, arrays and graphs.
+Algorithms and questions based on data structures like Binary trees, Linked lists, stacks, queue, arrays and graphs.
 Sorting and searching algorithms.

 Data structures in c++.